-When this type of situation arises, step away for a minute (don’t ever leave a little one unattended in public, though!).
+When this type of situation arises, step away for a minute.
 Don’t respond to the stomping and screaming.
-Instead, when they do finally make an effort to communicate in a better way (and they will — give it time!), shower them with praise.
+Instead, when they do finally make an effort to communicate in a better way (and they will—give it time!), shower them with praise.
 The next time this kind of thing happens, they’ll remember how receptive you were to their attempts to express themselves in a positive way (and they’ll also remember that the antics didn’t work!).

 What I’m really thinking: Walk it off, mama.
 Walk.
 It.
 Off.
 They are safe, but potentially feral.
 I’ll just go shadowbox in my room for a minute.